-Looka Review 2026: Does AI-Generated Logo Design Actually Work for Real Businesses?
+Looka AI Review 2026: AI Logo Design for Solopreneurs (Not Premium Brands)

 Looka promises to generate professional logos in minutes using artificial intelligence.
 The premise is compelling: no design degree required, no expensive freelancers, no weeks of back-and-forth revisions.
 What you actually get, however, is a mixed bag that works brilliantly for some use cases while falling flat for others.